 We are committed to complying with all applicable laws relating to the recruitment, engagement and employment of staff at Herbert Smith Freehills.
-In particular, we are committed to ensuring that our people are paid in accordance with relevant legal industry awards in Australia, and the applicable minimum wage thresholds in other jurisdictions and we annually participate in both internal and external audits to ensure compliance.
-In the UK, Herbert Smith Freehills is an accredited living wage employer which means we are committed to paying a wage rate in the UK based on the cost of living.
-In Australia, we ensure that our people are paid at least the minimum wage in the local jurisdiction.
+In particular, we are committed to ensuring that our people are paid in accordance with all relevant legislation and regulations in all jurisdictions and we participate in both internal and external audits to ensure compliance.

+In the UK, Herbert Smith Freehills is an accredited living wage and living pension employer which means we are committed to paying a wage rate in the UK based on the cost of living and helping our people in preparing for their retirement.
+This commitment applies to third party contractors as well as our directly employed staff.